justin-calleja/Gut-wiki/Command-Line.md

   -gdir             Comma delimited list of directories to add tests from.
   -gprefix          Prefix used to find tests when specifying -gdir.
 Default "test_" -gsuffix          Suffix used to find tests when specifying -gdir.
+Default ".gd" -gmaximize        Maximizes test runner window to fit the viewport.
-Default ".gd" -gexit            Exit after running tests.
+  -gexit            Exit after running tests.
 If not specified you have to manually close the window.
   -glog             Log level.
 Default 1 -gignore_pause    Ignores any calls to gut.pause_before_teardown.